reubencopley/-BEEFS-/LOG/LogOfHR.md

 The ending is fixed “John and Mary die” the events up to the fixed ending.
 Crickets, and silencio silencio		silencio silencio

-*Python workshop should be inserted here?, or was this markdown workshop?????*

 If you change the text does this still work?
 Interface design.
 Inseparable?
 Can content and interface be separated?
 The interface without the txt at all?
 Can it be described without the text?
 Authorial intention.
 Making the interface as contingency free as possible